bbatsov/projectile/doc/contributing.md

 Good documentation is just as important as good code.

-Consider improving and extending the this manual and the
+Consider improving and extending this manual and the [community wiki](https://github.com/bbatsov/projectile/wiki).
-[community wiki](https://github.com/bbatsov/projectile/wiki).

 ### Working on the Manual